yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - It depens on the project, such like if we have a project gets 3 monthes to develop, then I would not use react because react changes fast.
 Compare to angular, React is easier to learn, compare to vue, React has strong community support and documents.
 <br/>

-❗ 3.
-Have You Encountered Any Difficulties When You Writing React?
+3. Have You Encountered Any Difficulties When You Writing React?
+> - At first I  dont used to use state to manipulate rendering DOM because jQuery doesn't has this concept

 <br/><br/>